 The musical, inspired by a book of the same name and a subsequent documentary, The Powder and the Glory, must grapple with the fact that the two women apparently never met.
 Most of the songs they sing are solos; their duets are not with one another, but side by side.
 We hear them disparage one another, but not face-to-face.

 They also apparently sacrificed most of their personal life to build their respective empires.
 There is a subplot involving the husband of Arden and the gay business manager of Rubinstein, each of whom feels taken for granted, which leads to a remarkable development; they both switch sides.
-But this is the only personal “War Paint” becomes something of a history of the beauty industry.
+But this is the only thing that one can call personal in the show.
+“War Paint” becomes something of a history of the beauty industry.

 Some of the tidbits are fascinating.
 When I began my business, the only women wearing lipstick were on the stage or in the gutter,” Elizabeth lectures her new assistant.
 “I needed brave young women to broaden the trend.
 So what did I do?”